JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Tuesday, 4 October, 2022

 Today, I felt massively out of sorts.
 I got in my hour of coding, but did not get much done.

+Day 51

+I finally finished the requirements for my Receipt program!
+This was the first program I wrote using error handling.
+It was a huge challenge to learn and a lot of fun.
+I can see the benefit of using error handling.
+A few areas the assignment wanted us to use error handling for, I would rather have changed the code so it would not have been needed, but for learning purposes, I can see the need to learn about it.